 Atlantic hurricane season 2017: What you should know

+Hurricane Irma, a Category 5 hurricane, has already hit Barbuda and may strike the U.S. in the coming days.

-Hurricane Irma is now considered a Category 5 hurricane.
-The storm was approximately 180 miles east of Antigua, the National Hurricane Center said Tuesday.
+The storm was approximately 65 miles east of St. Thomas and 140 miles east of San Juan, Puerto Rico, the National Hurricane Center said Wednesday in an 11 a.m.
+ET advisory.

+Both Florida and South Carolina have declared a state of emergency as they make storm preparations.

-The news comes after Hurricane Harvey slammed Houston and other parts of Texas.
-Harvey's death toll has reached at least 60.
+Irma comes on the heels of Hurricane Harvey, which slammed Texas and Louisiana in late August.
+The death toll related to that storm reached at least 60, according to the Associated Press.

 The hurricane season for the Atlantic - which started June 1 - will continue through the end of November.
 Here's what you should know about the potential coming storms.